stripe/stripe-go/README.md

 > **Note**
 > There can be breaking changes between beta versions.

-We highly recommend keeping an eye on when the beta feature you are interested in goes from beta to stable so that you can move from using a beta version of the SDK to the stable version.
+We highly recommend keeping an eye on when the preview feature you are interested in goes from preview to stable so that you can move from using a beta version of the SDK to the stable version.

-If your beta feature requires a `Stripe-Version` header to be sent, set the `stripe.APIVersion` field using the `stripe.AddBetaVersion` function to set it:
+If your preview feature requires a `Stripe-Version` header to be sent, set the `stripe.APIVersion` field using the `stripe.AddBetaVersion` function to set it:

 > **Note**
 > The `APIVersion` can only be set in beta versions of the library.